-My main area of research is in medieval Italian literature, with a particular focus on the relationship between language and desire, and between subjectivity and poetic space.
+My main area of research is in medieval Italian literature, particularly the works of Dante and Petrarch and the relationship between language and desire in lyric poetry.

-I am Associate Professor of Italian at the University of Oxford, and Fellow of Somerville College.
-I previously held the post of Assistant Professor of Italian at Wellesley College, MA (2010-2016).
+I am Associate Professor of Medieval Italian at the University of Oxford, and Fellow of Somerville College.
+I also hold the post of Lecturer in Italian at St Catherine’s College and at Lady Margaret Hall.
+I previously held the post of Assistant Professor of Italian and Medieval-Renaissance Studies at Wellesley College, MA (2010-2016).

 A list of publications can be found on my departmental page.

 Landscapes of Desire in the Poetry of Vittorio Sereni (Oxford: Oxford University Press, 2012).

 Desire in Dante and the Middle Ages, co-edited with Manuele Gragnolati, Tristan Kay, and Elena Lombardi (Oxford: Legenda, 2012).

 Articles and Chapters in Books

 ‘The Art of Rambling: Errant Thoughts and Entangled Passions in Petrarch’s “Ascent of Mont Ventoux” (Familiares IV,1) and RVF 129’, in Medieval Thought Experiments: Poetry and Hypothesis in Europe, 1100–1500, ed. by Philip Knox, Jonathan Morton, and Daniel Reeve.